Botanists Are Working to Save Palm Trees from extinction Threat

 The story of the Windamere palm is as fascinating as the plant itself.
 When Henry Noltie noticed the palm during the 1992 Edinburgh Sikkim Expedition, it was almost by chance.
 Without his keen eye, this rare palm might have remained unnoticed or mistaken for another species.
 His identification connected the plant to Kalimpong’s ecosystem, adding a new chapter to Himalayan botany.

 Years later, Indian botanists like Rajib Gogoi carried forward the research, proving that the palm’s natural population had dwindled to just one surviving wild tree.
-This revelation shocked both local and international botanists and underlined the urgency of conservation.
+This revelation shocked both local and international botanists, underlining the urgency of conservation.

 The involvement of Santook-Mirik villagers marks a turning point in the Windamere palm’s story.
 By educating the local community about its rarity and economic worth, conservationists hope to turn villagers into protectors rather than unintentional exploiters.